Navdevl/turbohustle/content/blog/water-methanol-injection---a-octane-booster.md

 type = "post"

 +++
 Racing fuels tend to be costlier than premium gasoline.
 The prime necessity of using a racing fuel is due to its higher octane rating which makes the engine less likely to knock which enables the calibrator to advance to the ignition timing in close proximity with MBT for more torque.
-Injecting water particles in the intake charge stream converts them into water vapor, thus providing a cooling effect to the intake charge  A general rule of thumb is that an engine will output one percent more horsepower for every 10 degrees intake temperature is decreased.
+Injecting water particles in the intake charge stream converts them into water vapor, thus providing a cooling effect to the intake charge.
+A general rule of thumb is that an engine will output one percent more horsepower for every 10 degrees intake temperature is decreased.

 ### History